timescale/docs/timescaledb/contribute-to-docs.md

 There are no hard and fast rules about dangling participles, split infinitives, or ending sentences with prepositions.
 Obeying these rules can often make language clearer but, in some cases, they make language more complicated.
-In that case, ignore them.
+In that case, feel free to ignore them.

-## Word usage guide
-TO BE DEVELOPED

 ## Verbs